 |OCCT13005||Professional Practice 2|

 The Bachelor of Occupational Therapy (Honours) involves extensive fieldwork education which is embedded into the course.
 During the second year of the course students will be required to undertake up to 10 days of fieldwork visits.
-Students are expected to undertake a total of 12 weeks of placement in both 3rd and 4th years.
+In both the third and fourth years students are expected to undertake a 12 week placement.
 In the final term of the course students are required to undertake around 150 hours of community placement.
 Overall students will complete a minimum of 1000 hours of fieldwork education.

-Before commencing fieldwork education, students must have maintained the following to provide to the appropriate academic supervisor and their fieldwork supervisor:
+Before commencing work placement, students must have gathered the following to provide to the appropriate academic supervisor and their fieldwork supervisor:

 Application for Credit Transfer

-Credit transfer will only be granted where a student is able to demonstrate that tertiary studies undertaken equivalent in content and depth to the CQUniversity course have been successfully completed.
-Students should examine the unit synopses in this handbook to determine the units for which they may be eligible to claim exemption.
+Credit transfer will only be granted where a student is able to demonstrate that tertiary studies undertaken equivalent in content and depth to the CQUniversity program have been successfully completed.
+Students should examine the course synopses in this handbook to determine the courses for which they may be eligible to claim exemption.

 Refer to the Credit Transfer website at http://www.cqu.edu.au/credittransfer for further details on the guidelines and application process.

-You can apply for direct credit against CQUniversity units, if equivalent tertiary level study has been completed.
-You must supply relevant documentation (study guides, unit profiles, etc) to do this.
+You can apply for direct credit against CQUniversity courses, if equivalent tertiary level study has been completed.
+You must supply relevant documentation (study guides, course profiles, etc) to do this.
+Or, in some programs you can apply for electives outside of CQUniversity range of courses.
 If your study was undertaken more than 10 years old, you may not be eligible to apply for this as credit.

-It is a requirement of enrolment in this course that students have access to the CQUniversity website.
-Students will be required to undertake various components of study in the course using email and the Internet.
+It is a requirement of enrolment in this program that students have access to the CQUniversity website.
+Students may be required to undertake various components of study in the program using email and the Internet.

 It is strongly recommended that students have access to a broadband connection or higher to access online student resources that would include but not limited to, email, internet, video streaming, electronic assessment submission.